 Amending the Higher Education Standards Framework - Provider Category Standards

-In October 2018 the Minister Tehan asked Emeritus Professor Peter Coaldrake AO to review the Higher Education Provider Category Standards (PCS), which form Part B of the the Higher Education Standards Framework (Threshold Standards) 2015.
+In October 2018 the Minister Tehan asked Emeritus Professor Peter Coaldrake AO to review the Higher Education Provider Category Standards (PCS), which form Part B of the Higher Education Standards Framework (Threshold Standards) 2015.
 The HESP was asked to be the steering committee for the review.

 - A discussion paper was released for the review in late 2018.